lkesteloot/unsong/unsong.md

 Less reasonable was Dylan Alvarez’s insistence on sitting in a director’s chair, holding a clapperboard, and starting out with a “Lights, camera, action!”.
 But placebomancy, she figured, was so closely allied to acting as to be another branch of showmanship.

 “The Assassination Of Malia Ngo,” Dylan said.
 “Take seventeen.
 Our plucky young heroine Erica Lowry has, with the help of her mysterious friends, learned a Name that allows its speaker to become invisible at will.
-Our dashing and incredibly handsome hero, Dylan Alvarez, has rescued her and convinced her to use her powers for the side of g…of chaotic neutral.
+Our dashing and incredibly handsome hero, Dylan Alvarez, has rescued her and convinced her to use her powers for the side of g... of chaotic neutral.
 Our heroes are in a nondescript white van parked outside UN headquarters.
 Due to their sixteen previous dress rehearsals, they know exactly what to do.
 Lights, camera, action!”

 They were in a Broadway theater, next to a pretty good mockup of the interior hallways of UN Headquarters.
 Alvarez had supposedly convinced a series of investors that his new play, “Unsong: The Musical” was going to be a fantastic hit, apparently even spontaneously breaking into some of the planned musical numbers during his sales pitch.
 As a result, he’d gotten the money he needed to rent a theater and create a made-to-order replica of their target.
 Erica had no idea [i]when[/i] he’d done this.
 Yesterday?
 This afternoon?
 Months in advance, just in case?
 Maybe he was lying about everything and there was a mockup of UNSONG ready here for some other reason?